-Floaty and embellished, this stunning midlength dress has a true bohemian vintage vibe—real bride Suzannah donned her mother’s 1970s wedding gown, and it has got to be one of the best passed-down mother’s dress we’ve ever seen.
-We love how she juxtaposed it with a modern pair of mint green Jimmy Choos for a twist.
+Floaty and embellished, this stunning mid-length dress has a true bohemian vintage vibe.
+Real bride Suzannah donned her mother’s 1970s wedding gown, and it has got to be one of the best heirloom dresses we’ve ever seen.
+We love how she juxtaposed it with a modern pair of mint-green Jimmy Choos for a twist.

-Laser-cut lace evokes a summer dream, indulging in a preppy taste with a subtle hint of sexy thanks to a see-though pattern with nude underlining and a V-neck bodice.
+Laser-cut lace evokes a summer dream, with subtle hits of preppy and sexy, thanks to a see-through pattern with nude underlining and a V-neck bodice.
 Complemented by nude heels and beachy waves, this look achieves a carefree, yet refined feel.

-Sweet romance is written all over this three-quarter sleeved lacy number from Rent the Runway, with a fitting lace scalloped trim.
-A set of pearl studs and matching bracelet combined with a sleek crown of braids finishes off the look with a polished effect and dash of personality.
+Sweet romance is written all over this three-quarter-sleeved lacy number from Rent the Runway, with a fitting lace scalloped trim.
+A set of pearl studs and matching bracelet combined with a sleek braid crown finishes off the look with a polished effect and dash of personality.

-We can’t decide which we love more—the fun Saks Fifth Avenue lace sheath with appliques that thrives in texture and prints, or the bursts of color that accent it, from the red lipstick to the wild fuchsia bouquet and patent brick red pumps.
-This bride really knows how to rock an eye-catching bridal look.
+We can’t decide which we love more: The fun Saks Fifth Avenue lace sheath with different textured and printed appliqué, or the bursts of color that accent it—from the red lipstick to the wild fuchsia bouquet and patent red pumps.
+This bride really knows how to rock an eye-catching look.

-This is a ‘60s gem if we ever saw one.
+This is a vintage gem if we ever saw one.
 When real bride Poppy was introduced to this genuine 1960s Jane Birkin–esque crochet confection at Glory Days Bridal, it was love at first sight, and we can totally see why.
-She paired it perfectly with a pair of Topshop slingback block heels.
+She paired it perfectly with Topshop sling-back block heels.